How to Prepare for GATE 2027 Along with ESE 2027

 There are Less questions in more time.
 65 questions in 180 minutes.
 More than 2.5 minutes per question.

-Concept application ability along with concept clarity is required for GATE exam.
+Concept application along with concept clarity is required.
+There is no conventional/written paper.

 7. Main purpose Main purpose of IES exam is: